Data Backup via Tivoli Storage Manager (TSM)

 Apply for access

 Your computer needs to be added as a node to the server.
-You may apply for login credentials by writing an e-mail to hotline@uni-mainz.de.
+You may apply for login credentials by writing an email to hotline@uni-mainz.de.

 You need to provide the following information: